turingschool/backend-curriculum-site/module3/projects/rails_engine_lite/evaluation.md

 ### Technical Quality

 * 4: Project demonstrates exceptionally well factored code.
-* 3: Project demonstrates solid code quality and MVC principles.
+* 3: Project demonstrates solid code quality, MVC principles, and uses a serializer for formatting JSON responses.
 * 2: Project demonstrates some gaps in code quality and/or application of MVC principles.
 * 1: Project demonstrates poor factoring and/or understanding of MVC.

-### ActiveRecord
+### ActiveRecord/SQL

-* 4: Project makes good use of an advanced ActiveRecord concept not taught in class
+* 4: Project makes good use of an advanced ActiveRecord/SQL concept not taught in class
-* 3: Project demonstrates good use of ActiveRecord using no ruby to process data that could otherwise be done by the database
+* 3: Project demonstrates good use of ActiveRecord/SQL using minimal ruby to process data that could otherwise be done by the database.
-* 2: Project makes good use of `ActiveRecord`, but drops to ruby enumerables for some query methods.
+* 2: Project makes good use of ActiveRecord, but uses ruby enumerables for more than one query method.
 * 1: Project frequently uses Ruby where ActiveRecord could be used, or fails to use ActiveRecord effectively